-The good news is that we can stop this mass extinction.
-While there’s no way to deflect an unforeseen asteroid strike or put a plug in a volcanic eruption, the current extinction rate is being pushed ever higher by human activity — and that means that human activity can also reverse this trend.
-We can reduce the extinction rate through policy changes that increase conservation efforts and curb our production of greenhouse gases to slow climate change.
-Studies of the Earth’s history may play a surprisingly important role in this effort.
+The good news is that there are still opportunities to dampen our impact and protect many of Earth’s remaining species.
+Previous mass extinctions have been caused by factors entirely out of our control: asteroid impacts, volcanic activity, and the like.
+But the current extinction rate is being pushed ever higher by human activity — and that means that human activity can also reverse this trend, although it will require significant efforts on many fronts.
+We can reduce the extinction rate through policy changes that, for example, increase conservation efforts, change our patterns of land use, and curb our production of greenhouse gases to slow climate change.
+However, we must act quickly: the window for such changes to make a difference is closing.
+Studies of the Earth’s history may also play an important role in this effort.
 If we can understand the chain of events that led to past mass extinctions, we will be in a better position to break that chain today.
 And if we can understand what traits make a species particularly vulnerable during a mass extinction, we may be able to better focus our conservation efforts.
 Investigating Earth’s past extinctions may be one of the keys to preserving biodiversity for the future.

 Want to learn more about how climate change affects life on Earth?
 Check out the following Understanding Evolution resources: